An exceptional locus in the perfect compactification of $A_g$

+\part[iii] $\Sigma/\frak S_6$ is isomorphic to a weighted projective space $\P(2,4,5,6)$; $A_{2;2}^{Sat}$ is isomorphic to the Igusa quartic $e_1=e_4-e_2^2=0$ in $\P^5$ (this is also the projective dual of $\Sigma$); and $A_2^{Sat}$ is isomorphic to $\P(2,3,5,6)$. \noproof \end{theorem} From one point of view, the point of Theorem \ref{exceptional} is to extend this picture, albeit in a more abstract way, to all values of $g$. \end{section} \begin{section}{The structure of the perfect boundary} For any $g$ let $\Lambda_g$ be a fixed copy of $\Z^g$ and $B(\Lambda_g)$ the $\Z$-module of symmetric bilinear $\Z$-valued bilinear forms on $\Lambda_g$.
 Let $C_g$ denote the cone of real positive definite symmetric bilinear forms in $g$ variables and $\bC_g$ the cone of real positive semi-definite symmetric bilinear forms in $g$ variables.
+We identify both of these as subsets of $B(\Lambda_g)\otimes_\Z\R$.
 Identify $C_g$ with the interior of $\bC_g^0$ of $\bC_g$.
-A toroidal compactification of $\sA_g$ or $A_g$ corresponds to a choice of admissible decomposition of $\bC_g$; we consider here a particular admissible decomposition of $\bC_g$, namely, that defined by the perfect quadratic forms.
-Since our results are particular to this specific toroidal compactification, the arguments depend upon knowing something about perfect forms and the combinatorics of the decomposition of $\bC_g$ that they define.
-What we need can be summarized as follows:
+A toroidal compactification of $\sA_g$ or $A_g$ corresponds to a choice of \emph{$GL_g(\Z)$-admissible} decomposition of $\bC_g$, as defined in \cite{AMRT}.
+We consider here a particular admissible decomposition $\Sigma^P$ of $\bC_g$, namely, that defined by the perfect quadratic forms.
+It is called the {\emph{perfect decomposition}} and the cones appearing in it (that is, the facets) are the \emph{perfect cones}.
+It is described in Theorem \ref{voronoi} below.
+Since our results are particular to this specific toroidal compactification, the arguments of this paper depend upon knowing something about perfect forms and the combinatorics of the decomposition of $\bC_g$ that they define.
+The cones of maximal dimension $g(g+1)/2$ correspond to perfect quadratic forms (this can be taken as the definition of a perfect quadratic form).

-\begin{theorem} \part[i] (Voronoi) \cite{AMRT} The convex hull of the positive semi-definite integral forms in $\bC_g$ defines a $GL_g(\Z)$-admissible decomposition of $\bC_g$.
+\begin{theorem} \part[i] (Voronoi) \cite{AMRT} The convex hull of the positive semi-definite integral forms in $\bC_g$ defines a $GL_g(\Z)$-admissible decomposition $\Sigma_g^P$ of $\bC_g$.

-{\rm{We refer to this admissible decomposition as the {\emph{perfect decomposition}} and to the cones appearing in it (that is, the facets) as {\emph{perfect cones}}; the ones of maximal dimension $g(g+1)/2$ correspond to perfect quadratic forms (this can be taken as the definition of a perfect quadratic form). }}

 \part[ii] (Barnes-Cohn) \cite{BC} This convex hull coincides with the convex hull of the primitive rank $1$ forms.
 Moreover, a form of rank at least $2$ lies in the interior of the hull.

 \part[iii] If $p=p(x_1,...,x_m)$ and $q=q(y_1,...,y_n)$ are perfect forms of equal minimal norm, then $p+q=r=r(x_1,...,x_m,y_1,...,y_n)$ is a form that defines a perfect cone in $\bC_{m+n}$.